 CYPs welcome and encourage parents to visit at any time.
-When parents visit for a short time (for example, to drop off or pick up your child or to drop off supplies), then signing in and out as a visitor is not required.
-However, when a visit is longer than a few minutes (for example, to volunteer, attend a meeting with CYP Professionals, or participate in a program), you will be asked to sign in and out.
+If a visit is very short (for example, to drop off or pick up your child or to drop off supplies), then signing in and out as a visitor is not required.
+If a visit is any longer (for example, to volunteer or participate in a program), then you will be asked to sign in and out.
+Families attending special events, such as an evening Parent Night, are not considered visitors and do not wear a visitor badge or sign in for the duration of this type of event only.